libktx/ktx/README.md

 * *Nullable types* which improve typing information of selected interfaces and functions.
 * *Default interface methods* simplifying the implementation.
 * *Type-safe builders* for GUI, styling and physics engine.
-* *Coroutines context* providing concurrency utilities.
+* *Coroutines context* providing concurrency utilities and non-blocking asset loading.
 * *Reified types* that simplify usage of methods normally consuming `Class` parameters.

 See the [_Choosing KTX_](https://github.com/libktx/ktx/wiki/Choosing-KTX) article for pros and cons of this framework.